Skip to main content

 AutoGen Integration

-HatiData integrates with Microsoft AutoGen to give multi-agent GroupChat conversations access to a shared data warehouse.
-Agents in a GroupChat can query structured data, store and retrieve memories, and share state -- all persisted in HatiData and attributed per-agent for billing and audit.
+HatiData integrates with Microsoft AutoGen to give multi-agent GroupChat conversations governed access to a shared data layer.
+Agents in a GroupChat can query structured data, store and retrieve memories, and share state — all persisted in HatiData and attributed per-agent for billing and audit.

 Installation